My writing covers a wide array of subjects including but not limited to: religion, language learning, health, philosophy, and legal issues.

 - They can make guesses at which sex and gender other people are.

-- They don't understand what actually makes something a male or female - they merely remember that people just are one or the other, much like they do when they learn names.
+- They don't understand what actually makes something a male or female.
+This means that they merely remember that people just are one or the other, much like they do when they learn names.

-- They also do not realise that their sex is fixed - a little boy might think he will become a mummy when he grows up, a girl a daddy.
+- They also do not realise that their sex is fixed.
+For instance, a little boy might think he will become a mummy when he grows up, a girl a daddy.

-- They don't realise that they were always the same sex - they might have thought they were a female when they were younger even though they realise that they are a male now.
+- They don't realise that they were always the same sex.
+For example, they might have thought they were a female when they were younger even though they realise that they are a male now.

 Kohlberg’s Stage Two: Gender Stability

-- Children begin to understand that their own sex will not change over time at about 3-4 years.
+- Children begin to understand that their own sex will not change over time at about 3 to 4 years of age.

-- They cannot apply this rule to other people however, and might think that a person who changes into clothing of traditionally the opposite gender will turn into the sex traditionally associated with that gender.
+- They cannot apply this rule to other people, however, and might think that a person who changes into the clothing of traditionally the opposite gender will turn into the sex traditionally associated with that gender.

 - In addition, they do not fully understand the difference between gender and sex and although they know they are male or female (because of their genitalia) they will still believe they changed sex when they wear clothing of the opposite gender.

-- Therefore, in gender stability the children realise that if circumstances do not change neither will their sex but their minds are still open to the idea that if circumstances do change then so can their sex e.g. wearing different clothing.
+- Therefore, in gender stability, the children realise that if circumstances do not change, neither will their sex.
+That said, their minds are still open to the idea that if circumstances do change then so can their sex (e.g., wearing different clothing).

 Kohlberg’s Stage Three: Gender Constancy

-- At around the age of five children understand that other people’s sex won’t change over time.
+- At around the age of 5 children understand that other people’s sex won’t change over time.

 - Children identify males and females by their genitals (which they seek out).

-- They have the ability to conserve – realise that although a person is acting differently to how other people of the same sex do, they are not necessarily a different sex.
+- They have the ability to conserve.
+This means they realise that although a person is acting differently from how other people of the same sex do, they are not necessarily a different sex.